-This episode, Mak and G are learning how to decide which stock to invest in, the things that affect the price of a stock, and why markets sometimes act so strangely.
+This “Money With Mak and G” podcast episode, Mak & G are learning how to decide which stock to invest in, the things that affect the price of a stock, and why markets sometimes act so strangely.

-Expectations change the price, and supply and demand change the price
+Expectations change, which change the supply and demand, which changes the price.

 There are many different things that affect a company’s share price, and there’s no simple equation to work out how much a company is worth.

-This episode, I talk to Mak and G about the different things that affect a stock’s price, how to decide which stocks to invest in, and the goals you should have when picking a stock…
+This episode, Mak & G talk about the different things that affect a stock’s price, how to decide which stocks to invest in, and the goals you should have when picking a stock…

 “We need to know more, I want to hear dad talk about stocks.” – Mak

-“Buy low and sell high.” – Mak and G
+“Buy low and sell high.” – Mak & G

 01:30 – How to pick which stock to invest in.